Miaucourt Castle

 Miaucourt Castle, locally known as Château de Miaucourt, lies in the town of Courcelles, in the province of Hainaut in the Wallonia region in Belgium.

-This of course is no real castle.
-It started out as a mere, 19th century, hunting lodge of the Drion family.
-The Drions, who were wealthy forge masters, rebuilt the lodge into the present Miaucourt Castle in the mid-19th century.
+This of course is not a real castle.
+It originally started as a simple 19th-century hunting lodge belonging to the Drion family.
+The Drions, who were wealthy forge masters, transformed the lodge into what is now known as Miaucourt Castle in the mid-19th century.

-In the beginning of the 20th century there was an expulsion of religious congregations from France.
-The castle then became a female boarding school by the Sisters of the Sacred Hearts of Jesus and Mary.
-During its time as a boarding school, a chapel was added to the castle.
+Early in the 20th century, there was a movement to expel religious congregations from France, and the castle was then converted into a female boarding school run by the Sisters of the Sacred Hearts of Jesus and Mary.
+During its time as a school, a chapel was added to the castle.

-Later during the 20th century the castle was abandoned.
-At some point it was occupied by squatters and partly destroyed by a fire.
-In 2001 the castle fell prey to a fire for a second time.
-Later it was rebuilt and is now used for social housing.
+Later in the 20th century, the castle was abandoned.
+It was occupied by squatters at one point and partially destroyed by a fire.
+In 2001, the castle was struck by fire again.
+It was subsequently rebuilt and is now used for social housing.

-Not a very interesting 'castle' but I still do like the appearance of the tower.
+It’s not a very impressive ‘castle,’ but I still like the appearance of the tower.

 Gallery